innovate-invent/innovate-invent.github.io/_posts/2019-07-07-Yellowstone-Fill-Times.md

 - This is entered manually by park staff and is subject to entry error.
 Individual data points should be taken with a grain of salt.
 - Dates with unreported fill times were assumed to not have filled and were assigned a fill time of 11:59pm that day.
 - Locations may not fill because they are not open.
 - Duplicate reports on the same day were discarded, keeping the latest.
-There is a low occurance of this.
+There is a low occurrence of this.
 - There are only 4 data points per campsite per day (one for each year).
-- Hotels and cabins were omited from the plot but were included in the legend.
-You can plot these by modifing the last line of code linked at the bottom of this page.
+- Hotels and cabins were omitted from the plot but were included in the legend.
+You can plot these by modifying the last line of code linked at the bottom of this page.
 - Fill times reported before 7:30am are due to the site continuing to be full from the previous day.

 Looking at figure 1 reveals a few trends: